Our Gathering will be held in the Spring of 2024

 24 hours or overnight hotel parking - $50

-The daily incidental allowance is intended to cover the cost of items such as gratuities, laundry, bottled water, telephone calls and other needed services while traveling, for which no other provision is made.
+The daily incidental allowance is intended to cover the cost of items such as gratuities, laundry, telephone calls and other needed services while traveling, for which no other provision is made.

 Meals provided during the event are not eligible for reimbursement.
+Meals provided during the event are not eligible for reimbursement.
+This includes breakfast and lunch for all three days along with light refreshments for breaks (coffee, tea, snacks) in the morning and afternoon.
 Per diems for other meals are eligible for reimbursement to the two designated First Nation delegates and the one youth and/or one elder delegate and are listed in the Delegate Travel Claim Reimbursement form.

 Delegates will not be reimbursed for the following – travel time to or from the event, any expenses not specifically referenced in this document or on the travel form, or an incremental cost due to a change of plans or cancellation by the participant.